-- To provide an overview of coding systems used to report inpatient and outpatient diagnoses and procedures (inpatient only) and services to health plans. - To explain career opportunities in health care, the importance of coding credentials. - To give general ICD-10-CM and ICD-10-PCS coding concepts and practices. - To gain a thorough understanding of ICD-10-CM and ICD-10-PCS coding guidelines. - To apply specific coding techniques for inpatient and outpatient coding settings. - To provide coverage and coding proficiency of HCPCS level II national coding system, which was developed by the Centers for Medicare & Medicaid Services (CMS).
+- To provide an overview of coding systems used to report inpatient and outpatient diagnoses and procedures (inpatient only) and services to health plans. - To explain career opportunities in health care, the importance of coding credentials. - To give general ICD-9-CM and ICD-10-CM/PCS coding concepts and practices. - To gain a thorough understanding of ICD-9-CM and ICD-10 coding guidelines. - To apply specific coding techniques for inpatient and outpatient coding settings. - To provide coverage of the HCPCS level II national coding system, which was developed by the Centers for Medicare & Medicaid Services (CMS).